python/cpython/Doc/howto/descriptor.rst

 they have no effect.

-The main motivation for descriptors is to provide a hook allowing objects stored in class variables to control what happens during dotted lookup.
+The main motivation for descriptors is to provide a hook allowing objects stored in class variables to control what happens during attribute lookup.

 Traditionally, the calling class controls what happens during lookup.
 Descriptors invert that relationship and allow the data being looked-up to